khulnasoft-lab/design.khulnasoft.com/contents/components/file-uploader.md

 Color, spacing, dimension, and layout specific information pertaining to this component can be viewed using the following link:

-TODO: Add design specs link
+Todo: Add design specs link

 ### Accessibility

-TODO: Add accessibility specs
+Todo: Add accessibility specs